table contains current transaction events. The table stores

 event rows are logically derived from the current events.
 For

-For information about configuration of transaction event collection, see Section 26.11.7, “Performance Schema Transaction Tables”.
+For information about configuring whether to collect transaction events, see Section 26.12.7, “Performance Schema Transaction Tables”.

 table has these columns:

 The thread associated with the event and the thread current event number when the event starts.
 The